Merge vs. Unified.to: A 2026 Comparison for SaaS and AI Teams

 Leaving Unified.to is largely about contract termination and token rotation.
 Because Unified does not store end-customer data, there is no synced dataset to extract or delete.
 Per Unified's GDPR documentation: end-customers do not need to request deletion from Unified, since no data is stored on Unified's resources.

 For buyers, this is a real consideration.
-Lock-in on a sync-and-cache platform extends beyond integration logic into the data and credentials held in the platform itself.
+Lock-in on a sync-and-store platform extends beyond integration logic into the data and credentials held in the platform itself.

 How does each platform support AI agents and MCP?